mas-bandwidth/gafferongames/content/post/client_server_connection.md

 While the pending connect data structure can be made larger than the maximum number of connected clients, it is still ultimately finite and is still subject to attack.
 We'll cover some defenses against this in the next article.
 But for the moment, be happy at least that attackers can't progress to **connected** state with spoofed packet source addresses.

-To guard against our protocol we'll inflate client to server packets such that they are large relative to the responses on the server.
+To guard against our protocol we'll inflate client to server packets so they're large relative to the packets sent in response.
 This means we add padding to both <u>_conenction request_</u> and <u>_challenge response_</u> packets and enforce this padding on the server, ignoring any packets without the expected padding.
-Now that our protocol has a DDoS minification effect for requests -> responses, it's no longer attractive for people launching this sort of attack.
+Now that our protocol effectively has DDoS _minification_ for requests -> responses, it's no longer attractive for anyone thinking of launching this sort of attack.

 Something something: